 - Connecting with community garden groups to encourage the planting of native milkweed and nectar-producing plants.

-- Working to revise mowing programs on city property to encourage the development of monarch habitat.
+- Working to revise mowing programs on city property to encourage the development of monarch and pollinator habitat.

 - Planting monarch friendly demonstration gardens on city property including City Hall, located at 555 Liberty Street SE, and Eola Ridge Park, located on Dan Avenue NW.

 - Engaging schools and youth to plant native milkweed and nectar plants in their school gardens and on school property.
-Contact us to get on our mailing list to secure a presentation in the 2018-19 school year.
+Contact us to get on our mailing list to secure a presentation during the school year.

 - Working to adopt less harmful pesticide practices.